Red Sox vs. Rays Player Props Betting Odds

 Diaz Stats

-- Diaz hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .227 with a double, a home run, two walks and an RBI.
+- Diaz has picked up at least one hit in three straight games.
+During his last five outings he is hitting .200 with a double, a home run, five walks and an RBI.

 Diaz Recent Games